nmajor/emailgate/NOTES.md

 - New Cover Designs

 DONE:
+- Add a banner for unsaved compilations with a link to the login modal
+- Add 2 more covers
 - Get the thumbnail working for the new cover
 - Autoselect the currently selected image when re-opening the image selector
 - Persist the crop location when re-opening the image selector